Cryomundus/HOPPER/README.md

 # HOPPER
 A mod for Hideous Destructor
 ------------------------------------------
-Compatible with Hideous Destructor Release Version 4.8.2a
+Compatible with Hideous Destructor Latest Release as of 1-26-23
 ------------------------------------------
 Massive thank you to FDA for all of your work with backblasts and fixing up weapon code!
 Seriously this would have been literal months before I would've had this ready for release were it not for your help.